-TEI introduction
+TEI

-DONE combine first two paragraphs which intro TEI

-TEI allows researchers to work productively with textual data by creating formal structures that can mark and register desired elements of the text.
-TEI (short for Text Encoding Initiative), is an electronic editing standard for digitizing textual elements so that computers can "read" them.
-In more technical terms, TEI is a "markup language," that enables users to "mark up" aspects of literary texts that they think are important, like structural elements (chapters, paragraphs, line breaks), physical details about the text (revisions, illegible text) or conceptual elements (like persons or places).
+As an electronic editing tool, the TEI allows me to mark and analyze the revisions to the manuscript.
+TEI enables researchers to work productively with textual data by creating formal structures that describe textual elements.
 Created specifically for working with literary material, TEI offers a set of guidelines for transcribing and editing print text or manuscripts into electronic format.
-The guidelines contains rules for using various "tags" to mark up certain textual elements, such as <line> to indicate a line of text, <del>, to indicate deleted text, and <person>, for a reference to a person.
-Below is an image of a manuscript and its diplomatic transcription, along an excerpt of the underlying TEI code, from Mary Shelley's manuscript of Frankenstein; or, The Modern Prometheus (1818), encoded by the Shelley-Godwin Archive (see Fig. 4).
+TEI enables users to "mark up" aspects of literary texts that they think are important, like structural elements (chapters, paragraphs, line breaks), physical details about the text (revisions, illegible text) or conceptual elements (persons, geographical locations).
+The guidelines contain rules for using various "tags" to mark up certain textual elements, such as <line> to indicate a line of text, <del>, to indicate deleted text, and <person>, for a reference to a person.
+Below is an image of a manuscript and its diplomatic transcription, along an excerpt of the underlying TEI code.
+This examples is from Mary Shelley's manuscript of Frankenstein; or, The Modern Prometheus (1818), encoded by the Shelley-Godwin Archive (see Fig. 1).